microbit-foundation/dev-docs/hardware/powersupply.md

 The [schematic](/hardware/schematic/) shows the architecture of the power supply.
 Note that there are two BAT60A diodes, one from the 3.3V supply from the KL26/27 interface chip, and one from the external battery connector.
-The 3V ring on the edge connector is V_TGT, which is the raw supply provided to all on board chips, so this is why extra care should be taken when connecting directly to the 3V ring or the 3V losenge.
+The 3V ring on the edge connector is V_TGT, which is the raw supply provided to all on board chips.
+Extra care should be taken when connecting directly to the 3V ring or the elongated 3V pad on the rear of the board.

 The BAT60A devices have a low Vf rating, you can read about this in the [BAT60A datasheet](http://www.infineon.com/dgdl/Infineon-BAT60ASERIES-DS-v01_01-en.pdf?fileId=db3a304313d846880113def70c9304a9)